 - An individual is quarantined with the expectation of returning to work after the quarantine is over.

 - An individual leaves employment due to a risk of exposure or infection or to care for a family member.

 - In addition, federal law does not require an employee to quit in order to receive benefits due to the impact of COVID-19.

 Frequently Asked Questions on Unemployment

-Can I file unemployment if I am self-employed, an independent contractor, or gig worker?
+Can I file for unemployment if I am self-employed, an independent contractor or gig worker?